Search results

 In January 2023, CBS will start publishing the CPI a few days earlier.
 Why is that, and what does it mean?

-Household consumption over 4 percent up in August
+Household consumption almost 1 percent up in October

-Consumers spent over 4 percent more in August 2022 compared to one year previously.
-They spent more on services, but less on goods.
+Households spent 0.6 percent more in October 2022 year on year, adjusted for price changes.
+As in the previous months, they spent more on services, but less on goods.

-In October 2022, the volume of investments in tangible fixed assets was 4.5 percent larger year on year.
-This is mainly because investments in buildings and passenger cars were up.
+In November 2022, the volume of investments in tangible fixed assets was up by 3.1 percent year on year.
+This is mainly because of more investments in buildings and other road transport.

 Limited positive effect of leap day on Dutch economy